mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 The proxy object’s `target_internal` field references other API resources.
 This field shares the same properties as those described for `rewrite_to_internal`, ensuring consistent configuration.

-Tyk Operator will automatically generate target URL to redirect the request to the API identified by `users-internal-api` within the `default` namespace as follows:
+Tyk Operator will automatically generate the target URL to redirect the request to the API identified by `users-internal-api` within the `default` namespace as follows:

 ```yaml
   target_url: "tyk://ZGVmYXVsdC91c2Vycy1pbnRlcm5hbC1hcGk"